16 min read

 In April 2021, Allbirds open-sourced their carbon footprint tool so other companies and consumers could benefit.
 Why am I not surprised?

-Learn more about these sustainable shoes in our Allbirds Review and grab yourself a pair here.
+Learn more about these sustainable shoes and grab yourself a pair here.

 10. tentree